 Gus always uses Microsoft-related products while Shawn always uses Apple-related products.
 This includes their phones in later seasons where Gus can be seen using a Windows phone (e.g. s7e6 "Cirque Du Soul"), and it's well-known that Shawn uses an iPhone.
 Gus always uses a PC, and Shawn uses a Mac.
 Except for in some episodes where an Alienware laptop can be seen on Shawn's desk.
 This can clearly be seen in the episode "Forget Me Not".

 The casting team for this show appears to have a marked love of 80's TV shows and movies.
 They've cast stars from TV shows Growing Pains, Family Ties, Family Matters, Cosby Show, Moonlighting, Married With Children, Good Times; and movies Breakfast Club*, Star Trek, Ferris Beuller's Day Off, Princess Bride, Pretty in Pink, Rocky Horror Picture Show, Ghostbusters, La Bamba, and Revenge of the Nerds.
 This is FAR from a complete list.
 4 of the 5 students in Breakfast Club have appeared on Psych.
-The only one not cast is Emilio Estevez, although Shawn uses this name as a cover while investigating in the season 8 episode, "Someone's Got a Woody" (8.04).
+The only one not cast is Emilio Estevez, although Shawn uses this name as a cover while investigating in the season 3 episode, "Any Given Night at 10PM, 9PM Central" (3.13) as well as the later season 8 episode, "Someone's Got a Woody" (8.04).

 A running gag in the show is that Gus and Shawn will frequently say "c'mon son!" when something strange, surprising, or silly has happened.
 This phrase was coined by media personality Ed Lover.
 In the season 8 episode "Remake A.K.A.
 Cloudy...
 With a Chance of Improvement", Ed Lover guest stars as a bailiff, telling Gus to "come on, son" as he attempts to escort him from the court room.
 He also appeared in season 6 episode "Last Night Gus" as himself.